benob/picocalc-umac/README.md

 ```

 The create a build directory, run cmake and make, then put the pico in bootsel mode and copy the generated uf2.
+Note that umac will be run to patch the rom.
+You need to quit it with ctrl-q or cmd-q.
 ```
 mkdir build
 cd build